Gbkng/elf-link-exploration/README.md

 EOF
 ```

-This is the same as `build-1`, but it demonstrates that it is possible and easy
+This is the same as `build-1`, but it demonstrates that it is possible to build
-to build a shared library from a static library.
+a shared library from a static one.
+Here, the dynamic library `libstatic.so` is

-Here, dynamic library `libstatic.so` is built from static library
+built from static library `libstatic.a`.
-`libstatic.a`.

 This section contains less explanation that `build-1`, as most of the
-commands the same.
-Explanations mainly emphasize differences compared to
+commands are identical.
+Explanations mainly emphasize differences, compared to
 `build-1`.

-Create build directory
+Create the build directory

 ```
 [ -d "build-2" ] && rm -r build-2
 mkdir build-2
 ```

-Build static archives (ie. static libraries)
+Build static archives (i.e. static libraries)

 ```
 gcc src/static.c -c -g -Wall -Wextra -O0 -static -o build-2/static.o